-• Final exam will be administered Wednesday, December 8 beginning at 3:00pm based on the schedule set forth by the registrar
+• Final exam will be administered Wednesday, December 7 beginning at 5:30pm as listed in the schedule set forth by the registrar

 Guidelines for Group Project on Global Affairs

 Working in a groups of 3-5 students, each class member will participate in a group project relating to current events in a specific geographic region (detailed below).
 The project should focus on a topical international issue involving at least two countries, with one or more of the countries being located in the group's specified region.
 The regions are as follows: